Emley AFC is

 decent start in Wakefield, the club changed titles to Wakefield & Emley FC,

-Wakefield-Emley and then Wakefield FC before being wound up at the conclusion
+Wakefield-Emley and then Wakefield FC before being wound up after the 2013-14 season.
+Click here

 to read about that era in fuller detail.